spacetelescope/mast-match/readme.md

 Choose an Observation Card from the Visible Sky Row, and place it face-up next to the Science Goal you are collecting it for.
 The wavelength of the Science Goal must match the wavelength of the Telescope Card.
 The symbols on the Observation card must match one or more of the requirements for the Science Goal.

+Immediately replace the card you took from the Visible Sky with a new one from the draw pile, so the Visible Sky Row always has the same number of cards.

-When you collect an observation, place the Telescope Card back into the Telescope Row.
+When you collect an observation, return the Telescope Card back into the Telescope Row.
 You must pick a telescope on your next turn before gathering another observation.

- Immediately replace the card with a new one from the draw pile, so the Visible Sky Row always has the same number of cards.

 #### Completing a Science Goal

-Whenever you complete a science goal, immediately draw a new Science Goal Card and place it in front of you.
+Whenever you complete a science goal, announce it to the other players and immediately draw a new Science Goal Card and place it in front of you.

+Once a Science Goal has been completed, the observations associated with that goal are immune to the effects of Chaos Cards and can no longer be traded or stolen.

 There is no penalty for uncompleted science goals at the end of the game.

 ### 3. Draw a Chaos Card